Search Engine Marketing, Search Engine Optimisation, Keywords, etc

 How the content of your website is written and presented is very important for Local Internet Marketing.
 The content has to be presentable to Search Engine ‘bots’ in order for them to assess the validity of your website whilst simultaneously read correctly for your websites human visitors.
 Avoiding duplicate content across your own website pages and external pages is also important.

 White Hat & Black Hat SEO

-These are terms used to describe the practice of the Search Engine Optimisation by means of accepted and approved practices only and in strict adherence to the respective Search Engines web master guidelines (White Hat) or the opposite (Black Hat) achieving SEO using unethical methods.
-Search Engines are very actively seeking to banish Black Hat SEO practice and a website optimised using outlawed practices may be banished from the Search Engines for a very long time.
+These are terms used to describe the practice of Search Engine Optimisation by means of accepted and approved practices only and in strict adherence to the respective Search Engines webmaster guidelines (White Hat) or the opposite (Black Hat) achieving SEO using unethical methods.
+Search Engines are very actively seeking to banish Black Hat SEO practice and a website optimized using outlawed practices may be banished from the Search Engines for a very long time.

 Search Engine Algorithm